perses/perses/docs/dashboard.md

     * `LabelValuesQuery`.
 The list of value for this variable will be calculated using the Prometheus endpoint `/api/v1/label/<label_name>/values`
     * `Constant`.
 The variable has a defined list of value.
+* `displayed_name` is the name that would be displayed by the UI.
+It should be filled only if `hide` is set to `false`.
 * `hide` is a boolean that will be used by the UI to decide if the variable has to be displayed.
-By default, it's false
+By default, it's `false`
 * `selected` is the variable selected by default if it exists.
 (Not mandatory)
 * `parameter` is a document, and the different attributes that defined it, are conditioned by the value of the attribute `kind` described above